learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

 ### Reducing the number of conformers

 If you've already made a dataset and you want to reduce the number of conformers, you can do that by running the script `scripts/cp3d/make_dset/trim_confs.sh`.
+That said, it's much better to make one dataset with all the conformers you'll need at any time.
+Then, if for a certain model you only want to use 10 of the conformers, you can specify `"max_confs": 10` in your training config file and only 10 will be used for each species.

+However, if you're sure you don't want any more conformers and you want to trim the dataset now, you can use `scripts/cp3d/make_dset/trim_confs.sh`.
 The only arguments you need are:
 - `from_model_path` (str): The old path to the model and dataset.
 The script assumes your datasets are in the folders `from_model_path/0`, `from_model_path/1`, ..., etc., as they would be if generated using the `dset_from_pickles.sh`.
 - `to_model_path` (str) The path to the new dataset with fewer conformers
 - `num_confs` (int): Number of conformers that you want in the new dataset